mpanighetti/dnd5e-species/oozes/oozeborn.md

 Whenever you fail an Intelligence, Wisdom, or Charisma check (and are not already in your ooze form), your specified or randomized uncanny tell becomes apparent.
 This change is largely cosmetic and generally has no impact on your ability to interact with the world, though it will make your oozy origins plain to those who take notice.

 You can only display one uncanny tell at a time.
-The tell fades after your next short or Long Rest as you reassert your simulacrum's identity.
+The tell fades after your next Short or Long Rest as you reassert your simulacrum's identity.

 ##### Uncanny Tells